GUIDE 2025

 • Freelance

-Many companies hire technical writers regularly.
-For example, Amazon, Google, Intel, Spotify, and more.
-You can also take a look in our job hunting section to see current openings.
-Additionally, places like the American Medical Writers Association or the Society for Technical Communication are always looking for technical writers.
+Many companies regularly hire technical writers, including Amazon, Google, Intel, and Spotify.
+You can explore our job hunting section to find current openings.
+Additionally, organizations like the American Medical Writers Association and the Society for Technical Communication frequently look for technical writers.

 Software Companies

-Technical writers work in software companies by communicating between the company and the end-user.
-They create user guides, release notes, specification guides, and more.
-They can also be part of UX/UI designs, train junior team members, create company style guides and templates, and more.
+Technical writers in software companies act as a link between the company and the end-user.
+They create user guides, release notes, specification guides, and other resources.
+They may also contribute to UX/UI design, train junior team members, and develop company style guides or templates.

 Aerospace Industries